anilmainali/Everyday-Learning/Inspirational-Quotes.md

 > # Enjoy the little things, for one day you may look back and realize they were the big things.
 > Robert Brault

+> # If you can, help others; if you cannot do that, at least do not harm them.
+> Dalai Lama